JustAbigail/LegitimooseJam1/README.md

 # LegitimooseJam1
-Submission for the first game jam on legitimoose.com in collaboration with NderHAM and HoiKirb
+Submission for the first game jam on legitimoose.com of NderHAM, ThatWeirdCoder and Hoi_Kirb